 \section{Discussions and Conclusion}

 In the present work, we discussed an interesting limit of a binary system -- the parabolic encounter.
 The key objective of the paper is to work out the GW memory calculations from a field-theoretic frequency space approach.
-We started out with motivating the problem from the various subtleties associated to these encounters, both from the limiting point of view and from the universal soft theorem understanding.
-Working with a particular intrinsic parameterization, we worked out the graviton emission amplitudes using the classical stress tensor associated to the radiation.
-While linear memory associated to the binary can simply be obtained to be zero from the (time domain) soft factor associated to particles taking part in the process, the non-linear or graviton-graviton interaction part is much more intricate.
+We started out by motivating the problem from the various subtleties associated with these encounters, both from the limiting point of view and from the universal soft theorem understanding.
+Working with a particular intrinsic parameterization, we worked out the graviton emission amplitudes using the classical stress tensor associated with the radiation.
+While linear memory associated with the binary can simply be obtained to be zero from the (time domain) soft factor associated with particles taking part in the process, the non-linear or graviton-graviton interaction part is much more intricate.
 We used the field theoretical formula for secondary radiation that directly gives rise to the memory waveform in the frequency space for the latter.